Sunilkumar-0924/Simple-LoginRegister/README.md

 Node.js
 npm (Node Package Manager)

 Installation

 Clone the repository:

-bash
-Copy code
 git clone https://github.com/your-username/Simple-LoginRegister.git

-Navigate to the project directory:
+Navigate to the project directory: cd Simple-LoginRegister

-bash
-Copy code
-cd Simple-LoginRegister
-Install the required packages:
+Install the required packages: npm install nodejs, express, mongoose, ejs, nodemailer

-bash
-Copy code
-npm install
 Usage
-Open a terminal and run the following command to start the local server:
+Open a terminal and run the following command to start the local server: node app.js

-bash
-Copy code
-node app.js
 Open your web browser and go to http://localhost:3000.
 The application should be up and running.
 You can now register a new account, log in, and explore the authentication features.

 Frontend and Styling
-The frontend is built using HTML and styled with CSS.
+The front end is built using HTML and styled with CSS.
 The views are rendered using the EJS templating engine.
 To customize the frontend or styles:
 Navigate to the public directory for static assets such as CSS.
 The views directory contains EJS templates.
 Feel free to modify these files to enhance the user interface.

 Sending Emails